FAQ’s

 The proposed plan and the opposition is complex and nuanced.
 Click here for some thoughtful and accurate reporting that starts to cut through the spin and greenwashing.
 Read on below for clarity on what's happening in FDR: the details, facts, and rebuttals you deserve to know.
 We promise to not keep you in the dark or tell you only half the story.
 That’s our commitment to you, the land, and to the justice we all deserve.

-• Parks and Rec and Fairmount Park Conservancy plans to clearcut another swath of the meadows: the whole area to the west and south of Bellaire Manor, including the picnic grove and nearly 50 irreplaceable heritage trees among hundreds of others.
+Parks and Rec and Fairmount Park Conservancy has begun clearing another swath of the meadows: the whole area to the west and south of Bellaire Manor, including the picnic grove and nearly 50 irreplaceable heritage trees among hundreds of others.
 It’s the next phase of this $256 million plan, “Pattison Fields,” with nine artificial turf athletic fields in the northern section of the Meadows, plus roads and parking lots.

-*90 acres of Meadows remain, and are accessible via the new trailhead at 20th and Pattison*
+*90 acres of Meadows remain, and are accessible via the trailhead behind the tennis courts at the south end of the park.

 Outside of the Meadows, the rest of the park will also be fundamentally changed.
 There are some very reasonable upgrades proposed: road repair, upgraded playgrounds, and basic amenities such as restrooms.
 This is mixed with several problematic plans that involve privatization of our public spaces, a chronic problem in Philadelphia.